 It makes sense, doesn’t it?
 You spend all that time with your therapist.
 You trust them.
 You like them.
 You feel safe with them.
 Why wouldn’t you want to pursue a friendship with them?

-- Second, be mindful of privacy laws and confidentiality.
-Therapists aren’t allowed to violate a client’s right to privacy.
+- Second, therapists aren’t allowed to violate a client’s right to privacy.

 - Third, the power dynamics of a therapeutic relationship are unequal.
 Your therapist knows everything about you, but you know almost nothing about them.
 While they are a trusted authority, your entire relationship centers around your needs.
 That’s not fair, nor is it the foundation of a healthy relationship.

 These problems don’t go away once you stop therapy.
-Confidentiality, for example, is eternal, and you can’t rescind it.
-Ethical and legal mandates remain in place long after a client discharges.
+Confidentiality is eternal and you can’t rescind it.
+Ethical and legal mandates remain in place long after your discharge.

 12. What should I never tell my therapist?